daydreaming-experiment/daydreaming-the-app.net/app/index.md

 * concretely pay attention to each of your own thoughts with the tools of science
 * pay attention to specific behaviors and mental habits

-*After 30 days*, to thank you for your helpful participation, you will also
+*After 30 days* (20 days for early testers), to thank you for your helpful participation, you will also

 * receive a detailed report of your real daydreaming style.
 With it you'll get a unique chance to notice regular and unexpected patterns of your mental functionning that appear only after dozens of observations have been collected.
 * be able to share this report on your favorite social medias